 PHOTO PROMPT © Dale Rogerson

-Written for Rochelle Wisoff-Fields’ Friday Fictioneers.
-See the pic and write a tale.
-If you feel like joining in or reading the other stories, pop along here.
+Written for Rochelle Wisoff-Field’s Friday Fictioneers.
+See the pic and write a tale and pop along here to read the other stories.